About This Product

 Because the DP-4 meets federal criteria for evaluating children with developmental concerns, it’s useful in helping determine eligibility for special education as well as developing IEPs.
 Its five scales correspond to the five domains specified in IDEA for assessing developmental delays.

-The DP-4 is an excellent way to identify developmental strengths and weaknesses early in a child’s life.
+The DP-4 is an excellent way to identify developmental strengths and weaknesses.
 Its norms-based standard scores allow you to compare children’s functioning with that of their peers and design interventions that meet their particular needs.
 The growth scores allow for monitoring their progress over time.